 Can your menu easily be adapted for takeaway?
 And does traditional takeaway make sense, or would meal kits be a better choice?
 Shane Delia, experienced chef and owner of Melbourne’s Maha, Maha East and Maha Bar, told The Guardian that meal kits were typically more complicated to create than regular takeaway, for example.

 You’ll need to consider how your restaurant will adapt to the new realities of hospitality.
+Read our blog for more tips on creating a menu that's right for takeaway.

 You’ll also need to consider how delivery fees will impact your bottom line.
 Do you want to pay fees to third-party delivery providers, or invest in your own ordering software and drivers?
 Depending on which direction you go, the price to your business (and your customers) can vary greatly.